-- Q: If unused, how long does the charge in a fully charged battery last in the LUCAS device? - A: 3 months - Q: Can I deploy and turn on the LUCAS device in a grain silo? - A: No. Do not use the LUCAS device in conjunction with flammable agents. - Q: How do I keep the Black Plate from sliding on hard surfaces? - A: Optional Back Plate grip tape is available from your sales representative. - Q: Our system often operates in very cold environments.
-Is there a temperature range the LUCAS device must operate in? - A: The temperature ranges for the device are as follows, and are also included in Section 9 of the IFU: - Operating Temperature: - +32°F to +104°F - -4°F for 1 hour after storage at room temperature - Storage Temperature: - -4°F to +158°F
+- A: Typical runtime for a fully charged LUCAS Battery is 45 minutes. - Q: If unused, how long does the charge in a fully charged battery last when left in the Carrying Case? - A: About 1 year.
+However, you should always check the battery charge level at least weekly or after each use to ensure it is fully charged. - Q: If unused, how long does the charge in a fully charged battery last in the LUCAS device? - A: About 3 months.
+However, you should check the battery status and device weekly or after each use to ensure the device is ready for the next use. - Q: Can I deploy and turn on the LUCAS device in a grain silo? - A: No. Do not use the LUCAS device in conjunction with flammable agents. - Q: How do I keep the Back Plate from sliding on hard surfaces? - A: Optional Back Plate grip tape is available from your sales representative. - Q: Our system often operates in very cold environments.
+Is there a temperature range the LUCAS device must operate in? - A: The temperature ranges for the device are as follows, and are also included in Section 9 of the IFU: - Operating Temperature: - 0°C to +40°C, +32°F to +104°F - -20°C, -4°F for 1 hour after storage at room temperature - Storage Temperature: - -20°C to +70°C, -4°F to +158°F